 None village is super nice, and even if the guide doesn’t speak English really well, he was able to explain to me about their traditions.

 You’ll see in the village, they are building concrete houses and giving up little by little their traditional houses, so now is a good time to visit.
-You’ll feel it’s a bit of what I call a “tourist village,” they decided to make money out of tourism which is ok, but sometimes the authenticity of the place suffer from it.
+You’ll feel it’s a bit of what I call a “tourist village,” they decided to make money out of tourism which is ok, but sometimes the authenticity of the place suffers from it.
 At the end of the visit, the guide took me to one of the communal huts where I saw women making crafts, so I thought oh that’s nice, but it’s more of the “tourist shop” where the people wait there all day for tourists to come and buy something.

 Overall it was still a nice experience, the houses are just amazing and typical of the Timorese style.